hamzaugursumer/8WeekSqlChallenge/Case Study #3 - Foodie Fİ/README.md

 from monthly_growth
 ````

-## 2. What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?
+:unlock: ## 2.
+What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?

 ### (Foodie-Fi yönetimine, genel işlerinin performansını değerlendirmek için zaman içinde hangi temel ölçütleri takip etmelerini önerirsiniz?)